 How to Perform Stir the Pot Exercise

-Let’s first guide you through how to perform the ‘stir the pot’ exercise – you’ll need an exercise ball for this one.
-Whilst a challenge to perform, it’s a relatively simple movement to understand.
+You’ll need an exercise ball for this exercise, and whilst a challenge to perform, it’s a relatively simple movement to understand.

 - Step 1.
-From a kneeling position, rest your whole forearms, elbows below your shoulders on an exercise ball in front of you.
+From a kneeling position, rest your whole forearms on an exercise ball, keeping your elbows below your shoulders.

 - Step 3.
-Make sure you have your toes flexed (balls of your feet off the ground) and engage your core – think neutral spine, tight abs and glutes, stable hips and pelvis and a straight (or thereabouts) line from your head to your knees.
+Make sure you have your toes flexed (balls of your feet off the ground) and brace your core – maintain a neutral spine, tight abdominals and engaged glutes.

 - Step 4.
-Now we ‘stir the pot’.
+Now it’s time to ‘stir the pot’.
 Rotate your arms at your shoulders in a full clockwise movement.
-The ONLY movement should be in the shoulder joint – your hips, pelvis, spine and shoulders should remain stable and not twist.
-Avoid digging your elbows into the ball to help with stability – that’s cheating!
-Don’t allow your head or hips to drop (or rise).
-Keep your glutes and abs tight and always think of that straight line for a normal plank position.
+The only movement should be in the shoulder joint – your hips, pelvis, spine and legs should remain stable and not twist.
+A common mistake is to rotate at the hips, which consequently means your core isn’t stable.

 Stir the Pot Modifications and Variations